-Every time I share photos of my crochet colorwork projects on my Instagram, I always get asked: how do you do change colors on graphgans so neatly?
-So, I’ve put together this tutorial detailing all of my color change methods so you can have perfect color changes too!
+Whenever I share photos of my colourwork projects, I get asked: how do you change colours on a graphgan?
+So, I’ve put together this tutorial detailing my colour change methods so you can have perfect colour changes too!
 I use these methods in all of my graphgan blanket patterns and all of my future published graphgan patterns will have this tutorial included in them.
 I’ve also created a video (have you checked out my new YouTube channel?) for you to follow along with.

 New FREE Graphgan Pattern Collection